Xylotrechus colonus

 Xylotrechus colonus is a species of beetle in the family Cerambycidae, subfamily Cerambycinae, and tribe Clytini.
-Its common name is the rustic borer.
+Its common name is rustic borer or rustic borer beetle.
 It was described by Johan Christian Fabricius in 1775.
-The larva of this beetle feed on the sapwood of oaks (Quercus), whereas adults feed on the nectar of flowers such as goldenrod (Solidago), and some composite flowers.
-The wing covers are grey, with bands of black and a yellow dash near the top of each.
+The larvae of this beetle feed on the sapwood of oaks (Quercus), whereas adults feed on the nectar of goldenrod (Solidago) and other composite flowers.
+The wing covers are black, with variable bands of grey, and a sinuous yellow mark near the base.
 The underside of the beetle is black, with faint yellow banding.

+Range

+Xylotrechus colonus is most commonly found in the eastern half of the United States, starting roughly at the center of Texas and above.